Jump to main content

 Jess Shaw almost quit netball two years ago but is now enjoying the best form of her career.

-The wing attack is a key cog in the Severn Stars machine that has taken the Netball Super League by storm, rising to a surprise sixth-place finish last season and carrying that form into 2024, where they currently sit third.
+The wing attack became a key cog in the Severn Stars machine that took the Netball Super League by storm, rising to a surprise sixth-place finish last season and carrying that form into 2024 where they made the top four for the first time in their history.

-Shaw has been an almost ever-present member of one of the Super League’s most exciting teams and it is the move to Worcester to work under head coach Jo Trip that she credits with revitalising her performances on court and love for the sport.
+And she credits making the move to Worcester to work under head coach Jo Trip with revitalising her performances on court and love for the sport.

 “I was at a point in my career where I was questioning whether I was going to continue playing netball,” she revealed.
 “I wasn’t enjoying it but at Stars last year I found that love again.